 Amenities: The superb gym, while windowless, is large, well equipped and inviting.
 The hotel boasts a terrific screening room with excellent acoustics, state-of-the-art electronics and comfy orange leather chairs.
-Besides being available for private screenings, the theater shows movies every Sunday night as part of the Crosby Sunday Night Film Club ($50 with a three-course dinner, $35 with drinks and nibbles; see our blog posts for details) and occasional Monday night films chosen by well-known New York authors like Paul Auster and Michael Cunningham.
+Besides being available for private screenings, the theater showed movies every Sunday night in pre-Covid times (we hope they start up a again; they were fun.)
 Open honor bar in the drawing room and complimentary nibbles, like home-made cookies and jellies.
 RikRak by Kit Kemp bath products.
 Free WiFi.

 Back story: Built from the ground up in the middle of the block on an low-profile SoHo side street, the Crosby Street Hotel opened in 2009.
 The hotel is owned by Kit and Tim Kemp, whose Firmdale Hotel Group includes six stylish hotels in London and the Crosby Street, their first foray abroad.
 An interior designer, Kit Kemp created the interiors for the SoHo property, as well as those of her other hotels including the new Whitby Hotel in Midtown.
 The hotel looked like nothing else in Manhattan when it opened.
 Following a subtle but clever refreshening of the guest rooms and public spaces, the Crosby looks even better.

 Keep in mind: Rooms aren’t quite as large as you’d expect for a hotel at this level of luxury – and price.